 Black Diamond Cider Farm

-We’re thrilled to welcome Black Diamond Cider to our growing portfolio of New York State Cideries!
-This family-owned orchard is located in the Finger Lakes, on the western slope of Lake Cayuga, where they grow over 100 different heirloom apple varieties.
+Black Diamond Cider is a family-owned orchard is located in the Finger Lakes, on the western slope of Lake Cayuga, where they grow over 100 different heirloom apple varieties.
 The wide range of cultivars give these ciders complexity, depth, and character.